Dreamvention/2_d_seo_module/README.md

 Seo Module
 ==========
-The first professional SEO extension for opencart 2 Opencart version supported 2.3.0 and under (other versions are in developement.
-Comming soon...)
+The first professional SEO extension for opencart 2 and 3

 ##### Table of content
 1. [Installation & Update](#installation-and-update)